 which was home to 1200 people.
 The island is covered in coconut palms and other Fijian bush plants, many of which have some kind of medicinal properties or value as food.

 The traditional drink of Fiji is Kava, in the words of Ziggy one of the local guys working at the resort - "Kava is not an alcoholic drink, it's a narcotic drink".
 To make kava a bag full of the ground root is dunked and mangled in a large wooden bowl.
-It looks like someone
+It looks like someone washing a

-washing a pair of socks in a large wooden bowl.
+pair of socks in a large wooden bowl.
 When the water takes on a milky colour the kava is ready.
 The effects of kava seem to be a slight numbing of the tongue - and after a huge amount (not me but some other guys), a sleepy feeling.
 The kava to be honest tastes earthy and mildly nasty, and for the limited effects seems hardly worth bothering with.
 In Fiji there are bars serving kava 24hrs a day.
 There is an export business set up to Europe and some controversy on the effects of kava on health, some say that it harms the liver, others argue that even if it is it is a lot less harmful than alcohol.

 The main business of the Island is the day cruises from the large resorts on the mainland.
 Around 60 people come to the island for a days activities, traditional dancing, coconut husking, and kids activities.
 Around 4pm they all go back to the resorts.
 As a resident of the island activities are laid on in the evening, games, drinking and at the end of most evenings a beach bonfire with guitars and singing.
-I took along my little
+I took along my little guitar and

 Husking a Coconut